OmniBrowser GuideBook

 Search Marker Gene: Select a meta group in Meta Name and cluster(s) of interest.
 To filter positive or negative marker genes, please choose Statistic to be LogFC first and then select by Marker Type.
 Every click filters the result instantly.
 Marker genes of specific dataset or cluster can be filtered by clicking on the title of the marker gene table.
 LogFC represents the log of fold change.

 Visualize via Bubble Plot: select the target gene or gene set then click on Plot.
 There are up to 10 marker gene can be selected on current page, and double spread selection is prohibited.
 Click Plot button and select the batch correction option to generate the bubble plot.
 The gene expression and gene expressed fraction can be set to filter the cell group.
-When parameters on the right are modified, the new plot needs to be re-plotted.
+When the arguments on the right were modified, it’s need to re-generate the new plot.

 # 6. Upload Dataset